North Shore Neighbourhood House Site Redevelopment

 • Fosters community connections

-• Unique identify for the North Shore Neighbourhood House
+• Unique identity for the North Shore Neighbourhood House

 • Create an equitable, inclusive, and sustainable design